slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'My luggage is always ready.' -- Jorge Jesus (soccer coach)*

-### Is it better to be good at many things or great at one thing?
+### Is it better to be a specialist or a generalist?

 - To be an entrepreneur you need to know a little about a lot of things.
-- To be employed, if you pick the right specialization (specialization is dangereous), you'll do better as a specialist.
+- To be employed, if you pick the right specialization (specialization is risky), you'll do better as a specialist.

-### How to keep a job or advance career?
+### How to advance career?

 Knowledge + metaknowledge (instead of asking, journal higher hierarchy than you)